infopark/scrivito_jr_form_widget/README.md

 end
 ```

-Create a javascript with you code for the click handler:
+Create your JavaScript code for the click handler:

 ```javascript
 (function($, app) {